brick-lang/brick/doc/core/Classes.md

 All classes are valid types.

 ## The class system
-Classes in Brick are not terribly similar to Java, Obj-C, or any other language that is strict O-O. __Methods do not get inherited between classes, but between common traits of the class hierarchy__
+Classes in Brick are not terribly similar to Java, Obj-C, or any other language that is strict O-O. __Methods do not get inherited between classes, but between common traits implemented in the class hierarchy__

 This is very important.
 Without method inheritance, classes now only serve the purpose of collecting related method declarations and data structures into one place.